Click on a form title to learn more about the policies and procedures for using the form and to download a PDF copy for printing.

 Changes in status from Full-Time (12+ credits) to Part-Time (11 or fewer credits) or vice versa affect several aspects of college services.
 When changing your status, either temporarily or permanently, a Change in FT/PT Status form should be submitted to the Office of the Registrar as soon as the change is anticipated so that adjustments/corrections may be made.

 Program of Studies Forms

-Declare or Change Your Program of Study (Major/Minor)
+Declare or Change Your Program of Study (Major/Minor/Certificate)

-New students are assigned an initial major based on their application and conversations with their Admissions Counselors and are encouraged to contact the Office of the Registrar prior to beginning classes to change that major or to add intended second majors or minors.
-Once a student begins classes at Eureka, all changes or additions to their program of study [major(s) and minor(s)] must be “declared” by completing the attached Change of Major/Minor form (with appropriate signatures) and returning it to the Office of the Registrar for processing.
+New students are assigned an initial major based on their application and conversations with their Admissions Counselors and are encouraged to contact the Office of the Registrar prior to beginning classes to change that major or to add intended second majors, minors or certificates.
+Once a student begins classes at Eureka, all changes or additions to their program of study [major(s) and minor(s)] must be “declared” by completing the attached Change of Major/Minor/Certificate form (with appropriate signatures) and returning it to the Office of the Registrar for processing.